clowdr-app/clowdr-web-app/README.md

 |`TWILIO_CHAT_SERVICE_SID` | [Chat](https://www.twilio.com/console/chat/services)|
 |`FRONTEND_URL` | http://localhost:3000, for development|

+### Set up email (Sendgrid) for your test conference

+Clowdr uses Sendgrid to deliver emails to conference participants.
+Please go to Sendgrid, create an account there, and create a Web app API, anf a key for it.

+Then add this additional configuration variable in Clowdr:

+`SENDGRID_API_KEY` Your sendgrid API key

-After entering these variables, press the big red button for initializing the conference, and logout.
+After entering all these variables, press the big red button for initializing the conference, and logout.

 ### Backend Setup